m-kichik/deep_python_vk/08/report.md

 | *slot*    | 0.2830                                  | 0.9385                              | 0.01234                       | 0.1726                        |
 | *weakref* | 0.4446                                  | 0.9081                              | 0.06703                       | 0.1904                        |

-As it was expected, ''slot'' class wins in the creation task (because it omits \_\_dict\_\_ creation) and works the same way with ''normal'' class in other tasks. ''Weakref'' class works slow in the creation task (maybe because of the weakref lib work costs), but it works better in the attribute access task (not in the attribute change task).
+As well as expected, ''slot'' class win in the creation task (because it omits \_\_dict\_\_ creation) and work the same way with ''normal'' class in other tasks. ''Weakref'' class work slow in the creation task (maybe because of the weakref lib work costs), but it work better in the attribute access task (not in the attribute change task).

 **Task 2**